 Still have questions about online therapy?

-It’s very important that you feel comfortable in your therapy - whether that’s in-person or online!
-If you have any questions about whether online therapy is a good fit for you, we are happy to talk through those with you.
-Your recovery journey is about YOU living your best life, and we’d be honored to come alongside you to help you along the way.
+It’s very important that you feel comfortable in your therapy - whether that’s in-person or virtual!
+If you have any questions about whether online eating disorder therapy is a good fit for you, we are happy to talk through those with you.
+Your recovery journey is about YOU living your best life, and we’d be honored help you along the way.

 And remember - even considering therapy is a big step in your recovery!
 You are brave my friend!